elastic/rally/docs/telemetry.rst

-   data-stream-stats           Data Stream Stats           Regularly samples data stream stats ingest-pipeline-stats       Ingest Pipeline Stats       Reports Ingest Pipeline stats at the end of the benchmark. disk-usage-stats            Disk usage of each field    Runs the indices disk usage API after benchmarking
+   data-stream-stats           Data Stream Stats           Regularly samples data stream stats ingest-pipeline-stats       Ingest Pipeline Stats       Reports Ingest Pipeline stats at the end of the benchmark. disk-usage-stats            Disk usage of each field    Runs the indices disk usage API after benchmarking geoip-stats                 GeoIp Stats                 Writes geo ip stats to the metrics store at the end of the benchmark.

    Keep in mind that each telemetry device may incur a runtime overhead which can skew results.